Mizzi Zwerenz

-Maria Anna "Mizzi" Zwerenz, married name Marie Guttmann (13 July 1876 in Piešťany – 14 June 1947 in Vienna) was an Austrian opera singer (soprano), theater and film actress.
+Maria Anna "Mizzi" Zwerenz, married name Marie Guttmann (13 July 1876 – 14 June 1947) was an Austrian opera soprano, theater and film actress.

 Biography

-Her father Karl Ludwig Zwerenz (30 September 1850 in Vienna; 28 December 1925) was an actor and director, as well as director of theaters in Bolzano, Merano, Bucharest, Teplice, Iglau, Pressburg and Bad Hall.
-Her mother, Eveline Zwerenz (* 1842 – February 1921 in Vienna), worked at the Stadttheater in Baden bei Wien from 1888 to 1891 and 1893 to 1903.
+She was born on 13 July 1876 in Piešťany.
+Her father Karl Ludwig Zwerenz (1850–1925) was an actor and director, as well as director of theaters in Bolzano, Merano, Bucharest, Teplice, Jihlava, Pressburg and Bad Hall.
+Her mother, Eveline Zwerenz (1842–1921), worked at the Stadttheater in Baden bei Wien from 1888 to 1891 and 1893 to 1903.
 Her grandfather Karl Zwerenz (1826-1898) and her great-grandfather Karl Ludwig Costenoble were Hofburg actors.
-For now, she did not want to follow in the footsteps of the family.
+At first, she did not want to follow in the footsteps of the family.
 Then she followed the tradition, took lessons and made her debut in Baden bei Wien.
 She played in Bielitz, at the summer theater in Mödling, toured with the Wiener Soubrettenensemble in Russia, in Friedrich-Wilhelmstädtischen Theater in Berlin and sang between 1901 and 1920 in the Carltheater in Vienna.
 There she starred as Helena in the original 1913 production of Oskar Nedbal's hit operetta Polenblut in which she had a tremendous success.

 At the Viennese Apollo-Theater, Zwerenz was a major force.
 In the early 1920s, she ran the Mizzi Zwerenz establishment in Baden, for which she collaborated with popular actors (including Fritz Imhoff).
-In addition to her stage work, she appeared in several films, including Die kleine Veronika (1929) und Walzer um den Stephansturm (1935).
+In addition to her stage work, she appeared in several films, including Die kleine Veronika (1929) and Walzer um den Stephansturm (1935).

 Mizzi Zwerenz died of a heart condition on 14 June 1947 in Vienna.
 She is buried at the city's Hietzing Cemetery (group 29, number 9).

-Zwerenz was from 1905 married to actor Arthur Guttmann (1877-1952), brother of the twins Emil and Paul Guttmann from 1905. and in 1937 she retired from the stage.
-Their son, Fritz Zwerenz (3 September 1895 in Vienna; 12 October 1970 in Linz), was a successful, sometimes as Kapellmeister supporting his mother's artistry in the field of music theater.
+Zwerenz married actor Arthur Guttmann (1877-1952), brother of the twins Emil and Paul Guttmann, in 1905.
+She retired from the stage in 1937.
+Their son, Fritz Zwerenz (3 September 1895 in Vienna; 12 October 1970 in Linz), was successful, sometimes supporting his mother's artistry as a Kapellmeister in the field of music theater.
 After World War II, he worked mainly as a concert conductor and at the radio station Radio Linz.